 Bryair decided to conduct an experiment before Christmas.

-Our AC system has now had UVC installed since August 2020 and we have continued regular maintenance procedures every three months, ensuring filters are kept clean.
+We installed UVC in our AC system in August 2020 and since have continued performing regular maintenance every three months, ensuring that we keep the filters clean.

 Bryair is fully behind the fact that UVC offers so many health benefits as well as helps to save money by reducing energy bills.
-I was in the office when the UVC was installed and I saw the UVC coloured light.
-But once the cassette was closed, that was it, you can no longer see anything happening.
+Personnel were present in the office during the installation of the UVC system and observed the coloured UVC light.
+However, once the cassette was closed, observers could no longer see any visible indication of operation.

-• Are the tools used adequate to perform the task?
+- Do the tools used adequately perform the task?

 So, seeing is believing, right?!

-The decision was made to perform the experiment within our office.
+It was decided to perform the experiment within our office.
 We decided we would turn the UVC off in one of our cassette units in November.
 We then purchased contact plate petri dishes and conducted a swab test in January.
-Each of the contact plates were pushed into the coil fins of the cassette units in the office and sealed up and left over the weekend.
+The team pushed each of the contact plates into the coil fins of the cassette units in the office, sealed them, and left them in place over the weekend.

-As you look at figure 1 below, the clean petri dish on the left was the one swabbed on the unit with UVC.
-The one of the right where you can clearly see mould growing was swabbed on the non UVC cassette.
+Figure 1 shows that the clean Petri dish on the left was swabbed from the unit with UVC.
+The Petri dish on the right, showing clear mould growth, was swabbed from the non-UVC cassette.

 Two and a half days after performing the swab tests, the result is conclusive.
-The contact plates have now been sent off to a lab to analyse what the mould contains.
+The team has now sent the contact plates to a lab to analyse the contents of the mould.
 But this does prove what an efficient job UVC does.

 Inhaling mould fragments or spores can inflame the airways, causing nasal congestion, wheezing, chest tightness, coughing and throat irritation.
 Prolonged exposure to high levels of mould can reduce lung function and cause chronic health problems such as asthma.